-• The Investigator or his/her representative will explain the nature of the study to the subject or his/her legally authorized representative and answer all questions regarding the study.
+• The Investigator or his/her representative will explain the nature of the study to the subject and answer all questions regarding the study.

-- Subjects must be informed that their participation is voluntary.
-Subjects or their legally authorized representative will be required to sign a statement of informed consent that meets the requirements of 21 CFR 50, local regulations, ICH guidelines, Health Insurance Portability and Accountability Act (HIPAA) requirements, where applicable, and the IRB/IEC or study center. - The medical record must include a statement that written informed consent was obtained before the subject was enrolled in the study and the date the written consent was obtained.
-The authorized person obtaining the informed consent must also sign the ICF. - Subjects must be re-consented to the most current version of the ICF(s) during their participation in the study. - A copy of the ICF(s) must be provided to the subject or the subject's legally authorized representative.
+Subjects must be informed that their participation is voluntary.
+Subjects will be required to sign a statement of informed consent that meets the requirements of 21 CFR 50, local regulations, ICH guidelines, Health Insurance Portability and Accountability Act (HIPAA) requirements, where applicable, and the IEC or study center.

+- The medical record must include a statement that written informed consent was obtained before the subject was enrolled in the study and the date the written consent was obtained.
+The authorized person obtaining the informed consent must also sign the ICF. - Subjects must be re-consented to the most current version of the ICF(s) during their participation in the study. - A copy of the ICF(s) must be provided to the subject.
 The Investigator must retain the original version of the signed ICF(s).